Cycle route: along Amstel river by bike

 Our first stop on our trip to Ouderkerk aan de Amstel is the Skinny Bridge over the Amstel river.
 The famous skinny bridge across the river Amstel and opposite of the Carré theatre, is an Old Dutch design wooden bridge known as a double-swipe (balanced) bridge.
 Tradition has it that the bridge was named after the Mager sisters, who lived on opposite sides of the river.
 They are said to have had the wooden bridge built to make it easier to visit one another.
 Another theory is that the original bridge acquired the name from being so narrow (mager means skinny in Dutch), that it was hard for two pedestrians to pass one along another.

-Given you’d have to be packing some serious pounds to get stuck side by side on this bridge, I prefer the theory that sees this beautiful bridge as an expression of family bonds.
+Given you’d have to be packing some serious pounds to get stuck side by side on this bridge, I prefer the theory that sees it as an expression of family bonds.

 After the skinny bridge we pass by the famous – and famously expensive – Amstel Hotel.